-Backoffice Associates is an S/4HANA Cloud Lighthouse Partner which has succesfully implemented S/4HANA Cloud 1702 (now upgraded to 1711).
+Backoffice Associates is an S/4HANA Cloud Lighthouse Partner which has successfully implemented S/4HANA Cloud 1702 (now upgraded to 1711).

-My colleague Guillem Oña wrote 3 blogs to expose the Key to a successful implementation of S/4HANA Cloud.
-I highly recommend to take a look at these blogs in order to get an idea about Activate Methodology, tools, approaches and cloud mindset.
+My colleague Guillem Oña has wrtitten 3 blogs to share the Key to a successful Implementation of S/4HANA Cloud.
+I highly recommend that you take a look at these blogs in order to gain an understanding of the Activate Methodology, tools, approaches and cloud mindset.

-In this serie of 3 blogs I will cover the following technical topics in order to give you a complete insight into a full and succesfull S/4HANA Cloud Implementation:
+In this 3 blogs series I will cover the following technical topics in order to give you an end to end view of a full S/4HANA Cloud Implementation:

 - Blog 1: S/4HANA Cloud – System Setup

 - Blog 2: S/4HANA Cloud – Key User In-App Extensibility

 - Blog 3: S/4HANA Cloud – Side-by-Side Extensibility

 From a System Lifecycle point of view, different systems are used to ensure a successful implementation of S/4HANA Cloud.